JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 To start, I encoded a mapping from the fairy codes to the corresponding location names as key-value pairs.
 In Lua, this is implemented with the table type.
 I wrote the mapping in the syntax for a table literal and assigned that to a variable in the module.

 The original output was a `<span>` node containing the stylised code, so my first version was to add the location as a `title` arttribute to that node.
 This worked when hovering the mouse over a fairy code.
-But this approach had done issues:
+But this approach had some issues:
-1. There was no visual indication that the extra information is there.
+1. There was no visual indication that the extra information was there.
 2. It didn't work on mobile.
 3. I read that using the `title` attribute in this way isn't accessible to assistive technologies.

 Instead of using the title attribute, now it puts the original node inside a `<abbr>` node.
 1. By default these visually show a dotted underline and the cursor has a question mark when pointing at the node.